jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

         srv6sid: v.srv6_sid, latency: e.latency }
    ```

-   Thus far all of these shortest path query results are based purely on hop count.
-Also note, in the case where the graph has multiple equal cost shortest paths, the Arango query will return the first one it finds.

-   Basic shortest path by hop count is fine, however, the graphDB also allows us to run a *`weighted shortest path query`* based on any metric or other piece of meta data in the graph!
+   Thus far all of these shortest path query results are based purely on hop count, which is fine, however, the graphDB also allows us to run a *`weighted shortest path query`* based on any metric or other piece of meta data in the graph!

 ### Shortest path queries using metrics other than hop count